The Alexandrov problem in a quotient space of $\mathbb H^2\times \mathbb R$: Abstract

 \section{Abstract}

-In this paper we prove an Alexandrov type theorem for a quotient space of $\hr.$ More precisely we classify the compact embedded surfaces with constant mean curvature in the quotient of $\hr$ by a subgroup of isometries generated by a parabolic translation along horocycles of $\mathbb H^2$ and a vertical translation.
-Moreover, we construct some examples of periodic minimal surfaces in $\hr$.
+We prove an Alexandrov type theorem for a quotient space of $\hr.$ More precisely we classify the compact embedded surfaces with constant mean curvature in the quotient of $\hr$ by a subgroup of isometries generated by a horizontal translation along horocycles of $\mathbb H^2$ and a vertical translation.
+Moreover, we construct some examples of periodic minimal surfaces in $\hr$ and we prove a multi-valued Rado theorem for small perturbations of the helicoid in $\hr$.